-A. Within the last 4 years, soil samples from the vineyard were analyzed for macronutrients and micronutrients AND the results are incorporated into the nutrient management plan.
-B. Within the last 6 years, soil samples from the vineyard were analyzed for macronutrients and micronutrients AND the results are incorporated into the nutrient management plan.
-C. Soil samples from the vineyard were analyzed for macronutrients and micronutrients at some point since the vineyard was planted, but over 6 years ago .
-1 2 D. Soil samples from the vineyard have never been analyzed for mineral nutrients.
+A. Within the last 4 years, soil samples from the vineyard were analyzed macronutrients and micronutrients AND the results are incorporated into nutrient management plan.
+B. Within the last 6 years, soil samples from the vineyard were analyzed macronutrients and micronutrients AND the results are incorporated into nutrient management plan.
+C. Soil samples from the vineyard were analyzed for macronutrients a micronutrients at some point since the vineyard was planted, but over 6 years a , D. Soil samples from the vineyard have never been analyzed for mineral nutrients s.
 0

-Scope: Individual vineyard management units submitted for Lodi Rules certification.
+Scope: Individual vineyard management units submitted for LODI RULES certification.